Population: 33.6 million (2018)

 Nonetheless, government policies are biased in favor of domestic producers, providing them with exemptions, including interest-free funding, subsidized utility charges, and no import duties on raw materials and intermediate products.

-Industry sources project domestic production to contribute 40 percent of the market by 2020 in line with the National Transformation program objectives to localize the industry.
+Industry sources project domestic production to contribute 40% of the market by 2020 in line with the National Transformation program objectives to localize the industry.

 The demand for healthcare services has continuously outpaced supply and both the public and private sectors are struggling to accommodate growing demand.
 A growing population, compulsory health insurance coverage, and the prevalence of diseases are serving to boost the demand for services and hospital bed occupancy.
-Today, the overwhelming majority of Saudi Arabia’s 8.5 million health insurance holders are expatriates.
-The insurance reform could swell the pool with more than a million Saudi civil servants plus about 5 million dependents.
-Gross premiums reached $5 billion in 2015, 20 percent more than in 2014.
+According to the Council of Cooperative Health Insurance (CCHI) and the 2018 Knight Frank report, 27 insurance companies are operating in the Kingdom with around 11 million beneficiaries including Saudis and expatriates, the overwhelming majority of which account for the latter.
+The insurance reform, however, could swell the pool with more than a million Saudi civil servants plus about 5 million dependents.
+Gross premiums reached $5 billion in 2015, 20% more than in 2014.

 Additionally, the Executive Board of the Health Ministers’ Council for the GCC states (HO in Riyadh) release an annual tender valued at several billions of dollars for the following items: